kulrajj/automaticdekstopchanger/README.md

 unless it prints this output, you might have done something wrong.

-it took some time to get the resistors right make sure you connect the resistor as the HCSR04 can output 5v which may be dangerous for the pi.
+it took some time to get the resistors right make sure you connect the resistor as the HCSR04 can output 5v which may be dangerous for the pi. i used chatgpt to help me with the resistors but i did everything else myself

 after this, go and make a new python file and paste the contents of door.py and run it. you might get some errors.